 - 7. Commitment by the entity to execute the Consolidated Transmission Owners Agreement, if the entity becomes a Designated Entity; - 8.
 Evidence demonstrating the ability of the entity or its affiliate, partner or parent company to address and timely remedy failure of facilities; - 9.
 Description of the experience of the entity or its affiliate, partner or parent company in acquiring rights of way; and - 10.
-Any other supporting information the PJM requires to determine the entity's prequalification status.
+Any other supporting information the PJM requires to determine the entity's prequalification status including but not limited to the execution of a Non-Disclosure Agreement to protect sensitive discussions as may occur between proposing entities and PJM